-The Difference Between Medical Negligence & Medical Malpractice
+The Difference Between Medical Negligence And Medical Malpractice

 We put our trust in doctors, nurses, surgeons, pharmacists, and other healthcare workers to protect and promote our health.
-Their mistakes and failures are not only financially costly, but sometimes mean the difference between life and death, or between living a healthy life or suffering from a permanent disability.
+Their mistakes and failures are not only financially costly but sometimes mean the difference between life and death or between living a healthy life and suffering from a permanent disability.

 Sometimes, workers in a healthcare setting make careless mistakes or fail to perform their jobs with reasonable care, resulting in harm to patients.
 Sometimes, licensed medical experts fail to provide their patients with the required medical standard of care, resulting in harm.

 These two examples of patient injury reflect the subtle difference between medical negligence and medical malpractice.